MCHF & WHC HALL OF FAME INDUCTEE 2015

 Scottish Chieftain (1894 – Unknown)

-Scottish Chieftain is the only Montana Thoroughbred to win the Belmont Stakes.
-The year he won it, 1897, the race was already an established American Turf classic.
-In fact, elite Thoroughbred breeders of the era coveted winning it more than a victory the Kentucky Derby, which would not gain national prominence until 1915.
+Scottish Chieftain is Montana's only Thoroughbred to have won the Belmont Stakes, the third leg of the Triple Crown.
+The race was already an established American Turf classic the year that he won it, in 1897.
+In fact, the elite Thoroughbred owners of the era coveted winning it more than winning the Kentucky Derby, which did not gain national prominence until 1915.

 Scottish Chieftain was foaled on February 24, 1894, at the Bitter Root Stock Farm near Hamilton.
-Perhaps the superintendent of the farm's Thoroughbred training and breeding, Sam Lucas, wrote the notation "bay or brown" on Scottish Chieftain's birth card and described the colt's lone marking on his face as "faint star."
+Perhaps the superintendent of the farm's Thoroughbred breeding and training department Sam Lucas wrote the notation "bay or brown" on Scottish Chieftain's birth card and described the colt's lone marking, the "faint star"on his face.

-Scottish Chieftain began his racing career under Lucas's tutelage.
-In 1896, Lucas shipped the colt to New York's Sheepshead Bay Racecourse where his campaign generated modest success, winning three of eight starts.
+In 1896, Lucas shipped the colt to Sheepshead Bay Racecourse in New York where the two-year-old colt raced with modest success, winning three of eight starts.

-On Belmont Stakes day, May 29, 1897, six snorty Thoroughbreds lined up at the start at the Morris Park Race Course in New York.
-The starter's flag dropped.
-At the first turn of the one and three-eighths-mile race, the favorite Don De Oro set the pace and led the field, with Scottish Chieftain lapping at his heels.
-The pace quickened as the field rounded into the homestretch and galloped furiously toward the finish.
-Scottish Chieftain and jockey Joe Sherrer challenged Don de Oro for the lead.
-An exhausted Don de Oro tried to match strides but Scottish Chieftain took command of the punishing pace and pulled ahead.
+On Belmont Stakes Day, May 29, 1897, six snorty Thoroughbreds lined up at the start at the Morris Park Racecourse in New York.
+The starter's flag whirled, signaling the fair start.
+By the first turn of the one and three-eighths-mile race, the favorite Don De Oro had set the pace and was leading, but Scottish Chieftain lapped right at his heels.
+The pace quickened as the field rounded into the homestretch.
+Scottish Chieftain and jockey Joe Sherrer galloped furiously toward the finish and challenged Don de Oro for the lead.
+An exhausted Don de Oro tried to match strides, but Scottish Chieftain took command of the punishing pace and pulled ahead.
 Suddenly, the swooping strides of On Deck challenged Scottish Chieftain.
 Jockey Sherrer dropped low to the saddle and urged his horse, Faster!
-The Chieftain flew!
-He streaked past the finish line and won the race by a length.
-Clocking 2:23¼, he cracked the track record by a second and three-quarters.
+The colt streaked past the finish line, winning the race by a length.
+The time he posted, 2:23¼, broke the Morris Park track record by a full second and three-quarters.

-In the remaining major stakes races of 1897, Scottish Chieftain placed fourth, fifth, and second.
-In 1898, he was back in his native Montana, racing on the local circuits, namely Anaconda, Butte, and Great Falls, winning five of seven races.
-Scottish Chieftain didn't race at all in 1899, perhaps because he had been sold.
-In December 1899, The Anaconda Standard noted: "One of the Daly stock cars left here yesterday carrying to the Montgomery breeding farm, in Madison County, two brood mares and also the Thoroughbred stallion, Scottish Chieftain."
+In the remaining major stakes races of 1897 in which he raced, Scottish Chieftain placed fourth, fifth, and second.
+In 1898, he was back in his native Montana, racing at Anaconda, Butte, and Great Falls, winning five of seven races.
+Scottish Chieftain didn't race at all in 1899, perhaps because he had been sold but not delivered to his new home until December of that year.

 The absence of personal accounts by the men who handled Scottish Chieftain and the absence of a photograph of him leave us wondering: Was he a charismatic beauty or common looking?
 Thoroughbreds have quirks.
 What were his?
 Was he an easy goer or did he have to be urged?
-What we do know is that his athleticism and heart brought the coveted Belmont Stakes trophy home to Montana.
+What we do know is this: his speed, athleticism, and heart brought the coveted Belmont Stakes trophy home to Montana.

 Scottish Chieftain birth card, University of Montana Archives, Missoula.